Giova84/LittleWriter/README.md

 # LittleWriter
 Little Writer is a rich text editor for Haiku.
+It aims to become a well featured word processor for Haiku.
+Any contribute is very welcome (see the open issues).

 Based on TextEdit demo by Digia. http://doc.qt.io/qt-4.8/qt-demos-textedit-example.html

 prerequisites: